material-theme/vsc-material-theme/README.md

 "bold_folder_labels": true
 ```

-The font used for the code is "[Fira Code](https://github.com/tonsky/FiraCode)" with code ligatures.
+The font used for the code is "[Fira Code](https://github.com/tonsky/FiraCode)" with code ligatures (not supported in Sublime Text)

 ## Thanks